Sergio Franchi discography: Compilation albums, USA (LP)

 These compilation LP albums were primary reissues of previously recorded tracks.
 All of the songs/tracks are by Sergio Franchi.
 The album, This is Sergio Franchi continues to be incorrectly listed by Allrovi.com as a studio album.
-Franchi recorded his last studio album for RCA in 1968.
+Franchi recorded his last studio album for RCA Victor in 1968.
 This popular 1973 compilation was re-mastered and re-issued as a CD in 1988 as BMG #886972403328.